If you missed Part 1, go here first!

 Pay No Attention to the Man Behind the Curtain?

-Osmanagi? creates the illusion of man-made features by modifying the terrain himself.
+Osmanagic creates the illusion of man-made features by modifying the terrain himself.
 He clears the topsides of rock layers like the mudstones and limestons in the photographs.
 Overlooked are the fact that these features continue into the walls of natural rock layers.
 Look above or below in some of the photos and you will see some of the same sorts of layers.
-But the most significance difference between Osmanagi?’s efforts and what you would see at a real archaeological excavation are answers to some key questions: where are the quarries?
+But the most significance difference between Osmanagic’s efforts and what you would see at a real archaeological excavation are answers to some key questions: where are the quarries?
 Where did the workers who created the structure sleep?
 Where are the tool marks?

-In none of the “sites” Osmanagi? has “excavated,” will you find… sites.
+In none of the “sites” Osmanagic has “excavated,” will you find… sites.
 We see natural geology that is claimed to be man-made.
 But we see not the inscriptions, the living spaces needed to support a workforce on the grand scale he suggests.
 We see not the quarries that vast amounts of stone and concrete are removed from.
 At Cairo in Egypt, the quarries still have stones ready to be moved, and the blocks—left in the quarry as well as on the pyramids—show signs of tooling.
 In Cahokia, the largest man-made earthen mound north of Mexico, borrow pits for the dirt are still visible on the landscape even today.
 In both Cairo and Cahokia, living spaces for the people who constructed these monuments have been located, excavated, and documented with thousands of artifacts cataloged and hundreds of features recorded at each.

 In Visoka, neither quarry nor construction camp has been found.
 Nor should it be since there is simply no good reason to accept that this is a set of “pyramids” rather than a set of hills that have mulitiple sites from multiple periods of history within them.
-Sites that are in grave danger due to Osmanagi?’s efforts.
+Sites that are in grave danger due to Osmanagic’s efforts.

 The “Bosnian Pyramid” claim is stark example of pseudoscience as it is applied to the world of archaeology—a true pseudoarchaeological claim.
 But it’s also a claim with a nationalist archaeology point of view.
 In a nation where an appeal for unity and a need to counter the many divisions that once fueled a savage and recent war, something like a grandiose pyramid—possibly the largest, oldest in the world—might be the very thing to bolster the pride and patriotism among a populace as it regains its economic strength and place in a world that grows smaller and closer by the day.
 Tourist income alone probably feeds and cloths many within the region of Visoko, and they can hardly be blamed for wanting to be proud of something or to feel important.
-The unfortunate reality, however, is that Osmanagi? and his team are using the Bosnian people for personal gain at the probable expense of losing their real heritage, which may be obliterated by bulldozers and excavators as they create the fake remnants of a non-existent culture.
+The unfortunate reality, however, is that Osmanagic and his team are using the Bosnian people for personal gain at the probable expense of losing their real heritage, which may be obliterated by bulldozers and excavators as they create the fake remnants of a non-existent culture.

 Bai, T., Maerten, L., Gross, M. R., and Aydin, A., (2002).
 Orthogonal cross joints: Do they imply a regional stress rotation?
 Journal of Structural Geology. vol. 24, pp. 77-88.